lulinglingcufe/iQuery/blocklistner/off_chain_data/README.md

 ### Generate data on the blockchain

-Now that our listener is setup, we can generate data using the marbles chaincode and use our application to replicate the data to our database.
+Now that our listener is setup, we can generate data using the commoditys chaincode and use our application to replicate the data to our database.
 Open a new terminal and navigate to the `fabric-samples/off_chain_data` directory.

-You can use the `addMarbles.js` file to add random sample data to blockchain.
+You can use the `addcommoditys.js` file to add random sample data to blockchain.
-The file uses the configuration information stored in `addMarbles.json` to create a series of marbles.
-This file will be created during the first execution of `addMarbles.js` if it does not exist.
+The file uses the configuration information stored in `addcommoditys.json` to create a series of commoditys.
+This file will be created during the first execution of `addcommoditys.js` if it does not exist.
 This program can be run multiple times without changing the properties.
-The `nextMarbleNumber` will be incremented and stored in the `addMarbles.json` file.
+The `nextcommodityNumber` will be incremented and stored in the `addcommoditys.json` file.

 ```
     {
-        "nextMarbleNumber": 100,
+        "nextcommodityNumber": 100,
-        "numberMarblesToAdd": 20
+        "numbercommoditysToAdd": 20
     }
 ```

-Open a new window and run the following command to add 20 marbles to the
+Open a new window and run the following command to add 20 commoditys to the
 blockchain:

 ```
-node addMarbles.js
+node addcommoditys.js
 ```

-After the marbles have been added to the ledger, use the following command to transfer one of the marbles to a new owner:
+After the commoditys have been added to the ledger, use the following command to transfer one of the commoditys to a new owner:

 ```
-node transferMarble.js marble110 james
+node transfercommodity.js commodity110 james
 ```

-Now run the following command to delete the marble that was transferred:
+Now run the following command to delete the commodity that was transferred:

 ```
-node deleteMarble.js marble110
+node deletecommodity.js commodity110
 ```

 ## Offchain CouchDB storage: